SuryakantaAcharya/EC2Setup/README.md

 On the Jenkins-Agent, open the .ssh/ folder and edit the authorized_keys file.
 Paste the public key from Jenkins-Master in this file.

+# Time to do jenkins setup
+head over to cd .ssh/